markdunning/markdunning.github.com/index.md

 I obtained my PhD in the Statistics and Computational Biology group of [Simon Tavare](http://www.compbio.group.cam.ac.uk/) at the University of Cambridge.
 During this time, I developed the [beadarray](http://www.bioconductor.org/packages/release/bioc/html/beadarray.html) Bioconductor package for the analysis of Illumina microarray data.
 My PhD thesis is available [online](https://www.repository.cam.ac.uk/handle/1810/218542), should you be interested.

-## Moving on

-I'm delighted to announce that from October 2017 I will be returning to Yorkshire to take up the position of Bioinformatcs Core Director at [The University of Sheffield}(https://www.sheffield.ac.uk/) :tada: You can follow updates on the [Sheffield Bioinformatics Core](https://sheffield-bioinformatics-core.github.io/) website.
+From October 2017 I established the Bioinformatics Core at The University of Sheffield.

+## Teaching

+Aside from collaborating and assisting academic colleagues, I also have an active interest in teaching and training of Bioinformatics and Data Sceince.
+I have training qualifications from [thecarpentries](https://carpentries.org/) and [AdvanceHE](https://advance-he.ac.uk/) (FHEA)